nasa/fprime-gds/src/fprime_gds/common/fpy/SPEC.md

 In addition, any displayable type defined in FPP is accessible in Fpy via its fully-qualified name.
 This includes user-defined structs, arrays and enums.

 ## Structs
 You can instantiate a new struct at runtime by calling its constructor.
-For example, a struct defined as
+A struct's constructor is a function with the same name as the type, with arguments corresponding to the type and position of the struct's members.
+For example, a struct defined as:
 ```
 module Fw {
     struct Example {